 A ventral hernia can be asymptomatic (meaning there are no obvious symptoms).
 However, it is also known to cause pain with straining.
 If a ventral hernia is not treated, it may increase in size and may become strangulated or incarcerated.

 At the Hernia Center of Southern California, we repair ventral hernias using the "tension-free" mesh technique.
 Ventral hernia repair can be performed as a same day, outpatient procedure under a local anesthesia with sedation.
 We also perform ventral hernia repairs using laparoscopy which requires a general anesthetic.

-During ventral hernia repair, the mesh is placed underneath the weakness or hole in the abdominal wall.
-The mesh is tailored to extend past the outside edges of each individual hernia.
-This ensures the mesh will act as a sturdy platform for all new tissue growth and also as a support for the existing abdominal wall muscle.
+During ventral hernia repair, the mesh is placed behind the weakness or hole in the abdominal wall.
+The mesh is tailored to extend past the edges of the hernia.
+This ensures the mesh will act as a sturdy platform for all new tissue growth and supports the existing abdominal wall muscle.
 Muscles are never cut and nothing is sutured together to cause tension.
-The polypropylene mesh is thin and incredibly flexible and throughout the healing process will incorporate itself safely into your muscle.
+The polypropylene mesh is thin and incredibly flexible throughout the healing process to incorporate safely into the muscle wall.

 Dr. Albin is a well recognized expert in ventral hernia repair.
 The Hernia Center of Southern California specializes in all types of advanced open and laparoscopic hernia surgery.
 Dr. Albin has performed over 9,500 hernia surgeries in 20 years.
 His surgical practice is limited to the diagnosis and treatment of hernias.
 He is truly the hernia specialist.
 Patients see Dr. Albin from Los Angeles, Orange County, Riverside, San Bernardino and San Diego Counties as well as throughout the United States.
 The Albin Tension Free Mesh Technique is recognized worldwide.